R-Kearney/IoT-Bicycle/README.md

 # My Final Year Project - An IoT Bicycle

 The goal of this project is to demonstrate the use of smart modular sensors to improve the cycling experience.
-To ensure the success of this project I will be focusing on two sensors.
+To ensure the success of this project I will be focusing on two modules.

     - Bicycle Anti-Theft and Tracking
-    - Peddle Pressure Sensor
+    - Cycling dynamics with a smart pedal

 The sensor modules are fully modular and rely on the very powerful Sigfox network for low power communications to my backend.
 The sensors themselves are based on the Pycom SiPy boards (pycom.io) which gives you access to Wi-Fi, BLE and Sigfox on a single low power board.
 The boards are based on the ESP32 and are programmed in micro Python to allow for quick prototyping.